-Johnson had laboured for nine years, "with little assistance of the learned, and without any patronage of the great; not in the soft obscurities of retirement, or under the shelter of academic bowers, but amidst inconvenience and distraction, in sickness and in sorrow".
-For all its faults and eccentricities his two-volume work is a masterpiece and a landmark, in his own words "setting the orthography, displaying the analogy, regulating the structures, and ascertaining the significations of English words".
-It is the cornerstone of Standard English, an achievement which, in James Boswell's words, conferred stability on the language of his country".
+Johnson had laboured for nine years, 'with little assistance of the learned, and without any patronage of the great; not in the soft obscurities of retirement, or under the shelter of academic bowers, but amidst inconvenience and distraction, in sickness and in sorrow'.
+For all its faults and eccentricities his two-volume work is a masterpiece and a landmark, in his own words 'setting the orthography, displaying the analogy, regulating the structures, and ascertaining the significations of English words'.
+It is an achievement which, in James Boswell's words, 'conferred stability on the language of his country'.

-In his Preface to the Dictionary, Johnson addresses himself to Swift's idea of "fixing" the language.
+In his Preface to the Dictionary, Johnson addresses himself to Swift's idea of 'fixing' the language.
 He scorned the idea of permanence in language.
 To believe that, he said, was to believe in the elixir of eternal life.